bpmerkel/MIDIPianoJukebox/README.md

 Then ultimately to Play the MIDI files through Windows' sequencer, and switchable to the USB MIDI adapter to the Piano.

 Here are the major technologies for the solution:
-* .NET 6
+* .NET 8
-* ASP.NET Core 6
+* ASP.NET Core 8
 * Blazor (server-side)
-* MatBlazor Material UI Components
+* MudBlazor Material UI Components
 * LiteDB Document Database